 Resultant is the fact they shall inherit the earth.
 In terms of being salt and light today, the existence of “not being self-strong” being desirous of God’s approval is an indispensable component of one possessing an inherited-from-God influence on the Hill.

 Matthew 5:6 “Blessed are those who hunger and thirst for righteousness, for they shall be satisfied.”

 Hungering and thirsting connote a strong passion in the soul.
-Herein is proper ambition: Not zeal to be famous or create a brand, but first directed to know God!
-The more one crucifies and empties self (Gal.
-2:20; the first two Beatitudes) the more one will desire and have the ability to be filled with God’s ways.
-One cannot grab hold of God’s pearls until they release the pop-beads of self.
+Herein is proper ambition: Not zeal to be famous or create a brand, but first be directed to know God!
+The more one crucifies and empties self (Galatians 2:20; the first two Beatitudes), the more one will desire and have the ability to be filled with God’s ways.
+One cannot grab hold of God’s pearls until they release the plastic pop-beads of self.

 Such is the means of ultimate satisfaction in this life and such are the foundational ingredients of those who will be effective agents of preservation and illumination in culture.

 To be effective in influencing others in a positive way, the aforementioned four prerequisites must first be in place.